 Here’s what to include in your blogger media kit:

 - “About me” blurb

-Include the following information in your media kit:
+Other things to include in your media kit:

-- Introduction: What is your business
+- Introduction (what your business is)

 - Services offered

-- Contact info
+- Contact information

 - Professional headshot (optional but encouraged)